Half-year Financial Report

 The total columns of this statement are the profit and loss account of the Company and the revenue and capital columns represent supplementary information.

 All revenue and capital items in the above Income Statement are derived from continuing operations.
-No operations were acquired or discontinued in the period.
+On 15 November 2024, the Company completed a merger with Thames Ventures VCT 2 plc; for further information on this please refer to the Chair’s Statement in the 31 March 2025 Annual Report.

 The Company has no recognised gains or losses other than those shown above, therefore no separate statement of total recognised gains and losses has been presented.